-There are also a number of times in a year that Apple issues an update to the iOS software running on your iPad or iPhone - and our advice is to make sure you have a backup of your data before you update, just in case something goes wrong during the update.
+There are also a number of times in a year that Apple issues an update to the iOS software running on your iPad or iPhone - and our advice is to make sure you have a backup of your data before you update, just in case something goes wrong.

 Then of course there's the more joyous occasions of upgrading to a newer model and being able to transfer all of your data quickly and simply by using a backup.

-Thankfully there are many ways to store your information on the web or your PC or Mac, all of which are free and easy to use.
+Thankfully there are many ways to back up your information on the web or your PC or Mac, all of which are free and easy to use.

 Apple's iCloud service means your iPhone or iPad can constantly sync important data with web-based servers, and iTunes also offers a simple one-click backup facility.
 (Wondering which is better?
 See Should I back up to iTunes or iCloud?)
 And there are several third-party services that offer a variety of options these days.